oceantracker/oceantracker/docs/_build/html/_sources/info/how_to/A_minimal_example.rst.txt

 play movie when done

-animations require aditional install of ffpeg, after activating oceantracker conda environment run
+animations require additional install of ffpeg, after activating oceantracker conda environment run

 ``conda install -c conda-forge ffmpeg``

-In amimation , blue particles are moving, green are stranded by the tide in dry cells, gray are on the sea bed, from which they resupend in this example.
+In animation, sand colored area shows dry cells, blue particles are moving, green are stranded by the tide in dry cells, gray are on the sea bed, from which they resupend in this example.

 By default particles are blocked from moving from a wet cell to a dry cell and will not be released if the release location lies within a dry